Land 2 Air

 Who is Considered a Refugee?

-A refugee is a person who has been forced to flee their home country due to a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion.
-This definition is established by the 1951 Refugee Convention and its 1967 Protocol, which provide the legal framework for the protection of refugees worldwide.
+A refugee is an individual who has been compelled to leave his or her country of origin, or country of nationality, on account of fear of persecution which must be reasonable based on the grounds of race, religion, nationality, belonging to a particular social group, or political opinion.
+This definition has been provided by the United Nations 1951 Convention and its subsequent 1967 Protocol thus having international legal basis for protection of refugees.

 What is a refugee claim?